ginaschmalzle/git-your-python-booty/README.md

   pip install -r requirements.txt

+### Updating Your Requirements
-### If in the future you add modules to your environment, you can list them in a requirements file.
+If in the future you add or remove modules to your virtual environment, you can list them in a requirements file.
 The 'pip freeze' command will list your requirements along with the version.
 To put All of Your Requirements into a Requirements file type:

   pip freeze > requirements.txt